landscaping tools for homeowners

 Handheld sprayers are compact and portable, designed to be operated with one hand.
 They are suitable for small to medium-sized gardens or specific plant treatments.
 Handheld sprayers typically have a pump mechanism that builds pressure to deliver a continuous spray.
 They come in various sizes and capacities, with adjustable nozzles to control the spray pattern.

-Wheeled sprayers, also known as garden carts or tow-behind sprayers, are ideal for larger gardens or properties.
+Wheeled sprayers, garden carts, or tow-behind sprayers are ideal for more extensive gardens or properties.
 They feature a tank mounted on wheels, making them easy to maneuver and transport.
-Wheeled sprayers are typically powered by a hand pump or can be attached to a garden tractor or ATV for towing.
+A hand pump typically powers wheeled sprayers or can be attached to a garden tractor or ATV for towing.
 They have larger capacities and are suitable for extensive spraying applications or areas with challenging terrain.

 🍁 Gardening Kneelers